22 minute read

 What systems are you comparing?
 Are you comparing two software implementations?
 If so, keep the hardware the same.
 Are you comparing two hardware platforms?
 Make sure the software is consistent.

-What workloads with you use?
+What workloads will you use?
 What are the inputs on the system?
 Will you be able to use data that may be expected/gathered from the real world, or will dummy data be used?

 Finally, how will you measure performance?
 Will you look at execution time, throughput or something else?
 Who are you designing the system for?